 I certainly didn’t have high self esteem when I was still suffering from social anxiety disorder.
-It took me a long journey to overcome my low self esteem, and get to the place of effortless social confidence I am at today.

 And then I was back to square one.

-See-, high self esteem is what we’re born with.
+But high self esteem is what we’re born with.

 … Or when you constantly felt unloved, unsupported, abandoned, unacknowledged or unaccepted…

 … you form decisions (consciously or subconsciously) about yourself to protect yourself and make sense of the world.

 These decisions become negative core beliefs.

 And these beliefs block you from feeling high self esteem.

 When your world gets filtered through these negative core beliefs you end up allowing only parts of your natural self esteem.